JWalshe86/pizza-ordering-system/README.md

 I have created a fully function pizza ordering system to meet the needs of customers for a real pizza service, Nags With Notions.
 You can find their website here, which I also created as part of my PP1 requirements and is now online: [Nags With Notions](nagswithnotions.ie).
 The main function of the system is to allow customers to purchase items through the Nags with Notions website.
 Additionally, order information is updated to a spreadsheet, so Nags With Notions can make more informed decisions regarding the amount of product they require and can also keep users up-to-date on what's available.
 The program was created entirely using Python and the intention was to keep all aspects of the design in line with the Nags with Notions style.

 The [Live Site](https://pizza-ordering-system-b873de0bec0c.herokuapp.com/) is fully accessible on Heroku.
+Data for the site is stored on [Google Sheets] (https://docs.google.com/spreadsheets/d/14eg7Jg65BIRgRaMwWoeuFZHibci230T1KNaDBDSYRrE/edit#gid=0)

 ## UX/UI